Pride Toronto: Queers Against Israeli Apartheid

-In March 2011, Toronto Mayor Rob Ford has said that he will not allow city funding for the 2011 Toronto Pride Parade if organizers allow QuAIA march again this year.
-“Taxpayers dollars should not go toward funding hate speech,” Ford said.
-However, on April 13, 2011, the non-partisan Toronto city manager released a report for the city council's executive committee concluding that "the participation of QUAIA in the Pride Parade based solely on the phrase 'Israeli Apartheid' does not violate the City’s Anti-Discrimination Policy.
+In March 2011, Toronto mayor Rob Ford said that he would not allow city funding for the 2011 Toronto Pride Parade if organizers allowed QuAIA to march again this year.
+"Taxpayers dollars should not go toward funding hate speech", Ford said.
+However, on April 13, 2011, the non-partisan Toronto city manager released a report for the city council's executive committee concluding that "the participation of QUAIA in the Pride Parade based solely on the phrase 'Israeli Apartheid' does not violate the City's Anti-Discrimination Policy.
 The City also cannot therefore conclude that the use of term on signs or banners to identify QuAIA constitutes the promotion of hatred or seeks to incite discrimination contrary to the Code."
-Ford indicated that he plans to defund the parade regardless of the City Manager report.
+Ford indicated that he planned to defund the parade regardless of the city manager's report.
 On April 15, 2011, QuAIA announced that it would withdraw from the 2011 Pride parade; however, councillor Giorgio Mammoliti responded that he would still introduce a motion to withdraw city funding from Pride Toronto if the committee did not explicitly ban the group from participating.

-In June 2012, the Toronto city council voted to condemn the phrase "Israeli apartheid," as part of a resolution recognizing the Pride parade as a “significant cultural event that strongly promotes the ideals of tolerance and diversity.”
-The resolution said it slams the term "Israeli apartheid" for undermining the values of Pride and diminishing “the suffering experienced by individuals during the apartheid regime in South Africa.”
+In June 2012, the Toronto city council voted to condemn the phrase "Israeli apartheid" as part of a resolution recognizing the Pride parade as a "significant cultural event that strongly promotes the ideals of tolerance and diversity".
+The resolution condemned the term "Israeli apartheid" for undermining the values of Pride and diminishing "the suffering experienced by individuals during the apartheid regime in South Africa".